 In 2013, Dan, working for Green by Nature EPR, led the development of the RFP submission to Multi-Material British Columbia which resulted in GBN winning the contract for the processing of all recyclables across the province.
 He continued as COO of GBN, implementing the new program in 2014, in just over three months.
 The ground-breaking and innovative approach to managing recyclables, redefined the capabilities of the industry; more types of packaging are managed in that program than any other in North America.

 Dan also has six years of MRF operational experience, as VP Operations, gained working with Cascades Recovery.
 Responsible for overseeing operations of MRFs across Canada, he gained a lot of critical and important knowledge on the potential and limitations of recycling facilities under various program types including single stream and two stream.
 Here he also started working directly with consumer product manufacturers and packaging producers on packaging design and use.
 He has helped numerous companies understand the implications of their packaging design decisions relative to the capabilities of the recycling system.
-Today, he continues this work both directly with companies and through the PACNEXT Packaging Innovation Pathway Initiative where he is the Co-Chair of the committee and a member of the PACNEXT Leadership Council.
+Today, he continues this work both directly with companies and through PAC where he is Director of PAC NEXT.

 Having been buried in waste his entire career, Dan would like to think he has made a difference, helping governments implement and operate effective and efficient recycling programs and private corporations design and use responsible packaging.
 He has written or presented more than 100 papers on waste diversion, including recyclables program design and costing, sustainable materials management, extended producer responsibility, and the circular economy.
 He has spoken at conferences across Canada, the United States, the United Kingdom and Spain.
 If the topic is related to the management of printed paper and packaging, from design through post-use management, Dan has a level of expertise garnered through experience working across the post-use supply chain, that can help answer your questions and provide you with viable solutions.